 About Nigeria Vaccinations

 West Africa’s Nigeria is bounded by Benin on the west, by Niger on the north, by Chad and Cameroon on the east.
 The Gulf of Guinea forms the southern boundary.
 Nigeria spans four climatic regions: a narrow coastal strip of mangrove swamp; a wider section of rolling hills and tropical rain forest; a larger dry central plateau, with much open woodland and savannah.
 A strip of semi-desert fringes the Sahara.

 Vaccine Preventable Diseases

 Disease present.
-A vaccination certificate is required for all travellers aged 1 year or over arriving from countries with risk of yellow fever transmission.
+A yellow fever vaccination certificate is required for all travellers aged 9 months or over.

 Vaccination is recommended for protection against the disease for all travellers over 9 months of age and a vaccination certificate may be required for subsequent destinations.